Duration : 4 hours

 |Season||Adult||0 to 10 yrs old|

-* Price includes a guided tour of a traditional Huron site, a typical lunch and a dance show or medicine wheel making workshop, and applicable taxes.
+* Price includes a guided tour of a traditional Huron site, a typical lunch and a medicine wheel making workshop, and applicable taxes.

 575, Stanislas Kosca, Wendake, (QC)